shanelin0904/url_shortener/README.md

 # **Url Shortener**

 ## Introduction
-Shorten your url to make it more simple
+Shorten your url to make it simpler

 ## Features